-MLB cancels its 2020 All-Star game
+MLB cancels its 2020 All-Star Game

-(CNN)As the MLB season gears up for a late start this month, one thing will be missing: its annual All-Star game.
+(CNN)As the MLB season gears up for a late start this month, one thing will be missing: its annual All-Star Game.

 Major League Baseball made the announcement Friday, writing that -- with the ongoing coronavirus pandemic -- the annual game between the American League and the National League wouldn't be possible this year.